 Places I don’t recommend: Auditorium Shores, Red Bud Isle, The Long Center during summer concerts outdoors, Zilker Park during ACL (closed)

 Below, I’ve listed all my favorite proposal location ideas that I think are the most romantic locations for proposing in Austin.

 If the city is your scene, try during the week to see if your favorite restaurant can get a table reserved in a well lit, private area.
 Not by the kitchen or trashcans.
 During the week or during happy hour is probably your best bet for this to happen.

 - The Long Center is a a great choice for views of the skyline and easy to park/walk to.

 - Check out Nico & Palavi‘s indoor proposal.
-I recommend proposing on the top balcony floor for best privacy, but if it’s Christmas or wintertime you may want to be indoors.
-Please check with the hotel staff.
+I recommend proposing on the top balcony which is open air, but covered.
+But if it’s Christmas or super cold you may want to be indoors.
+Please check with the hotel staff for suggestions.

 - Make dinner reservations at Mattie’s and then a stroll around the grounds with the white peacocks.
-Surprise her with a photographer you found on Instagram for a private couples’ session.
+Surprise her with a photographer you booked on Instagram for a private couples’ session.
 Serenade her with a solo guitarist.

 - Eberly Austin has beautiful light and a private dining space in the middle of the restaurant that will definitely surprise and delight your partner.

 Wineries are the perfect spring and summer weekend activity away from Austin.